witoma/witoma.github.io/_pages/consultancy.md

 ### We create bespoke solutions

 We develop software that allows you to analyse and monitor the data that you want.

+We have produced applications that allow professional sports teams to measure metrics that they want to monitor.

+We have developed prototype software applications for startups such as <a href="https://speedsig.com/" target="_blank">SpeedSig</a> including developing a user interface, building player databases, monitoring changes in players over time, developing key performance-related metrics and developing an automated cloud-based platform (AWS).

 ### We unlock potential